vlbthambawita/divergent-nets/README.md

 -----

-## Sample predictions from different models used in DivergentNet and it's own output.
+## Sample predictions from different models used in DivergentNets and it's own output.
 ![predictions](images/predictions.png)